 Conversations about private marketplaces can get just about as heated as political debates these days.
 Conflicting headlines suggest one day that PMPs are dead while others tout them as the only way to buy safely.
 Trying to decide on a PMP definition in advertising has become somewhat difficult as well – is the inventory exclusive, is there priority, or is inventory segmented on a unique factor (i.e. data or vertical)?

 Setting all that aside you may be wondering why an SSP is even talking about private marketplace deals?
-Often, the response I receive from my agency clients is that buyers typically go to their DSP or the publisher directly to create a PMP deal, not source from an SSP.
+Often, the response I receive from my agency clients is that buyers typically go to their DSP or the publisher directly to create a PMP deal, when not SSP sourced.

 Well, surprise!
 SSPs can create PMP deals for advertisers too and have a wealth of data and insights available to help you to forecast, troubleshoot and optimize your deals.
 It makes sense, given that the SSP is the literal lynchpin between the buyer (DSP + agency or brand) and the publisher.
 We see billions of ad impressions daily and offer multiple targetable parameters for every impression.

 PubMatic has turned massive amounts of data into functional insights for the forecasting phase of campaign execution through our Targeted PMP (T-PMP) tool, which allows buyers to see how many available impressions they can get with their targeting criteria.
 For the activation phase PubMatic is not only making more SSP data analysis available but standardizing it and developing processes to help with targeting, bidding strategy and ensuring inventory quality.